JdeRobot/RoboticsAcademy/exercises/color_filter/README.md

  			E X E C U T I O N
 ///////////////////////////////////////////////////////////////////

+If you want to find the optimum values for your filter (in order to segment a concrete object) you can launch in a terminal the colorTuner component as follows (remember to run cameraserver tool as shown in line 39):

+`$ colorTuner color_tuner_conf.yml`

+This practice allows to obtain the video stream from 3 different sources:
+- From a local camera (Local)
+- A local file (Video)
+- Or through an ICE or ROS video driver (Stream) Depending on the way you want to obtain the video, you must specify the selected video source in the configuration file (color_filter_conf.cfg), and the required paremeters for that source.
+Once done it, if you have selected either 'Local' or 'Video', follow the next step:

+`$ python2 ./color_filter.py color_filter_conf.yml`

+If the selected vide source is 'Stream', you must do the following:

 First of all, ensure you have put the correct path in the configuraton file (cameraserver_conf.cfg) to the video over you want to apply the filter, and comment the line that access your local camera.
 This is:
 [EXAMPLE]
 ...
 ...